F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/ltm/via-dns/existing_stack/README.md

 ### Service Principal Authentication

-This solution requires access to the Azure API to determine how the BIG-IP VEs should be configured.
+This solution requires access to the Azure API to correctly configure both the BIG-IP VE(s) as well as the Azure resources managed by the solution.
 The most efficient and security-conscious way to handle this is to utilize Azure service principal authentication, for all the typical security reasons.
-The following provides information/links on the options for configuring a service principal within Azure if this is the first time it is needed in a subscription.
+The following information describes the initial configuration of an Azure service principal application for use with this solution.

-_Ensure that however the creation of the service principal occurs to verify it only has the minimum required access based on the solutions need prior to this template being deployed and used by the solution within the resource group selected (new or existing)._
+_However you decide to create the the service principal application, prior to deploying this template you must verify that it has the minimum required access based on the solution requirements._

 **Minimum Required Access:** The service principal account must have read permissions to certain objects and it is *recommended* to apply the built-in **Reader** role to the account being used.
 If applying a custom role, it must have at least *read* permissions to the following resources: